IsaHu-dev/ReformerPilatesStudio/README.md

 - __Navigation Bar__

-The fully responsive navigation bar, featured consistently across the "About," "Daily Exercise," "Gallery," and "Contact" pages, includes links to the Home page, Gallery, and Sign Up page.
-The horizontal layout of the menu on each page ensures easy and seamless navigation, allowing users to move from one page to another across all devices.
+The navigation bar, features links to the “Home page”,"About," "Daily Exercise," "Gallery," and "Contact" pages.
+The text based horizontal menu on each page ensures easy and seamless navigation, allowing users to move from one page to another across all devices.
+This aims to create a good user experience.

 - __The landing page image__